yk-tanigawa/yk-tanigawa.github.io/_pages/about.md

 ## News

+- 2022/8/30: **New Publication** "[WhichTF is dominant in your open chromatin data?](/publication/2022-08-30-whichtf)".
+We develop an ontology-guided approach to ranking tissue-/cell-type-specific transcription factors (TFs) from chromatin accessibility data.
 - 2022/7/19: **New Publication**. "[Large-scale multivariate sparse regression with applications to UK Biobank](/publication/2022-07-19-SRRR)."
 Congrats, [Junyang](https://www.linkedin.com/in/junyang-qian-4a1b3825/) and the team!
 - 2022/7/11: Yosuke presented "Single-cell transcriptional hallmarks and patient subtyping for Alzheimer’s disease" at ROS/MAP meeting 2022 at Rush University Medical Center, Chicago, IL.
 - 2022/6/7: Yosuke presented a poster titled, "Single-cell transcriptional hallmarks of Alzheimer’s disease across 427 individuals" at the Broad Institute Poster Day 2022.